Excursion set peaks in energy as a model for haloes

 (equation~\ref{eq:recursion} with $n=1$).
-The derivative $-{\rm d}\delta_R/{\rm d}\ln R$, sometimes called the `slope' of the mean matter overdensity, plays an important role in the `approximation' of the traditional excursion set approach \cite[][although their `slope' variable is really ${\rm d}\delta_R/{\rm d}\sigma_{01}^2$]{ms12}.
-The simplest versions of this approach require ${\rm d}\delta_R/{\rm d} \ln R\le 0$: this implements the request that the bigger shells collapse later.
-Evidently, by constraining the slope, upcrossing constrains the peak curvature of the mean energy overdensity $x_R$.
-In the standard analysis, the `slope' and `curvature' $ -\nabla^2\delta_R/\sigma_{21}(R)$ of the overdensity are the same for Gaussian smoothing filters.
+The derivative $-{\rm d}\delta_R/{\rm d}\ln R$ on the right hand side is sometimes called the `slope' of the mean matter overdensity.
+In the standard analysis, the `slope' and `curvature' $-\nabla^2\delta_R/\sigma_{21}(R)$ of the overdensity are the same for Gaussian smoothing filters.
 The expression above shows that the slope of the tophat smoothed overdensity is the same as the curvature of the mean energy overdensity.

+This is significant because the slope of the mean matter overdensity plays an important role in the `upcrossing approximation' of the traditional excursion set approach \cite[][although their `slope' variable is really ${\rm d}\delta_R/{\rm d}\sigma_{01}^2$]{ms12}.
+The simplest versions of this approach require ${\rm d}\delta_R/{\rm d} \ln R\le 0$ as this implements the request that the outer shells collapse after the inner ones.
+Equation~(\ref{eq:x-slope}) shows that by constraining this slope, upcrossing constrains the curvature of the mean energy overdensity $x_R$.